AlirezaPlusOfficial/AlirezaPlusOfficial/README.md

 - 📫 How to reach me **adampithewan@gmail.com**

-- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+- ⚡ Fun fact :- Hope And Music🎵 are the reasons to live.

 <br>